Waboodoo/HTTP-Shortcuts/docs/scripting.md

     dataUri: 'https://example.com',
 });
 ```
+The above example is equivalent to calling `openUrl('https://example.com')`.

 If you want to just open a specific app without sending any data to it, you can do so by specifying the app's package name and using the `android.intent.action.MAIN` action.
 The following example will just open Google Chrome: